TikhonJelvis/RL-book/book/chapter4/chapter4.md

 Let the states of the MDP (and hence, of the $\pi$-implied MRP) be $\mathcal{S} = \{s_1, s_2, \ldots, s_n\}$, and without loss of generality, let $\mathcal{N} = \{s_1, s_2, \ldots, s_m \}$ be the non-terminal states.
 We are given a fixed policy $\pi: \mathcal{N} \times \mathcal{A} \rightarrow [0, 1]$.
 We are also given the $\pi$-implied MRP's transition probability function:

 $$\mathcal{P}_R^{\pi}: \mathcal{N} \times \mathcal{D} \times \mathcal{S} \rightarrow [0, 1]$$
 in the form of a data structure (since the states are finite, and the pairs of next state and reward transitions from each non-terminal state are also finite).
+The Prediction problem is to compute the Value Function of the MDP when evaluated with the policy $\pi$ (equivalently, the Value Function of the $\pi$-implied MRP), which we denote as $V^{\pi}: \mathcal{N} \rightarrow \mathbb{R}$.

 We know from Chapters [-@sec:mrp-chapter] and [-@sec:mdp-chapter] that by extracting (from $\mathcal{P}_R^{\pi}$) the transition probability function $\mathcal{P}^{\pi}: \mathcal{N} \times \mathcal{S} \rightarrow [0, 1]$ of the implicit Markov Process and the reward function $\mathcal{R}^{\pi}: \mathcal{N} \rightarrow \mathbb{R}$, we can perform the following calculation for the Value Function $V^{\pi}: \mathcal{N} \rightarrow \mathbb{R}$ (expressed as a column vector $\bvpi \in \mathbb{R}^m$) to solve this Prediction problem: